DAY CAMP PARENT GUIDE AND

 Camp staff will generally arrive to camp by 7:30a and need a little time to prep for the day.
 Drop off between 7:45 and 8a is ok.
 Early pick ups need to be reported to the Day Camp Coordinator or Director at the start of the day.

-If campers would like to bring items from home, like a fishing pole or other item, it needs to be cleared with the Camp Director.
+If campers would like to bring items from home, like a fishing pole or other item, it needs to be cleared with the Day Camp Coordinator.
 Please leave valuable and electronic items at home.

 At Camp Clay, we arrange our groups by age.
 We will do our best to accommodate 1 group request.
 Requests must be made prior to camp.
 We do our best to create an environment for your camper to make new friends as well!